malishav/OSCOAP/draft-selander-ace-object-security.md

 2. Recreate the Additional Authenticated Data, as described in {{sec-obj-cose}}.
     * If the block option is used, the AAD includes the MAC from the previous fragment received (from the second fragment and following) {{AAD}}.
 This means that the endpoint MUST store the MAC of each last-received fragment to compute the following.

-3. Compose the IV by XORing the static IV (Recipient IV) with the Partial IV parameter, received in the COSE Object.
+3. Compose the IV by XORing the Recipient IV (context IV) with the Partial IV parameter, received in the COSE Object.

 4. Retrieve the Recipient Key.